 "David Suzuki's daughter was quoted saying that the fact that her Grade 2 teacher raised monarch butterflies in the classroom really opened her eyes to the transformative power of nature and helped her develop her curiosity about the world," Grant says of Severn Cullis-Suzuki, today an environmental activist.
 "This type of teaching leads students to ask questions, develop inquiring minds and remain open to the challenges the Earth is facing."

 It's no ordinary week of class.
 Greenwood College School in Toronto has two outdoor education weeks built into their curriculum.
-Most students go to overnight camps in Ontario while the Grade 11 students go to British Columbia in the fall and Algonquin Park in the winter, each time for a week.
+Most students go to overnight camps in Ontario, while the Grade 11 students go to British Columbia in the fall and Algonquin Park in the winter, each time for a week.
 Kevin Way, director of experiential education, discusses the value of these programs.

 A: You're sitting in a kayak looking out at the ocean and mountains in B.C. – what a better way to foster environmental stewardship and develop an appreciation for Canadian geography.
 This form of active learning connects lessons to the environment.
 It's just a good form of pedagogy to find that connection between the classroom and the real world.
 This is often pursued in Waldorf schools.

 A: By spending time in nature, students develop a care and respect for the Earth, personal growth, self-confidence and pride coupled with the ability to have fun while in "school."
 Also, many students start out feeling homesick and afraid to be spending a week outdoors, and they come home with a new sense of perseverance and resiliency – important 21st-century skills.